 - Unable to Multiply.
 You do not benefit from the rules of Ki Multiplier or Burst Recovery.

 Minions.
-No one will forget just how impactful Tambourine and other Minions were in the days of Dragon Ball; as such, create Minions as usual but:
+No one will forget just how impactful Tambourine and other Minions were in the days of Dragon Ball; as such, create Minions as usual (ignoring the Martial Level change to Character Creation for their Perks), but:

 - They gain Martial Dice as if their Martial Level was 1 less than their Master.